handsontable/handsontable/docs/content/guides/rows/row-sorting.md

 ## Configure rows sorting

-Configure the sorting UI, set the initial sort order, and implement your own compare function.
+Configure the sort UI, set the initial sort order, and implement your own compare function.

 ::: only-for javascript